 If you're a sun worshipper, this is the region for you.
 The south of France is sunny most of the season and temperature records are regularly broken.

 If you're a fan of the board game Carcassonne, but even if you don't know it (yet), the medieval town of Carcassonne is definitely worth a visit.
 It's a giant walled fortress with a total of 53 towers, in short, medieval as it should be.

 The cassoulet, a dish of legumes and sausages or meat, is definitely worth a mention.
 At first glance, this looks like a rather ordinary dish, which is true in part, but the French really know how to cook and season it into a real delicacy.

 With Camargue being so close to the Mediterranean, it shares a similar climate.
 This means if you’re travelling along a canal here, you really do experience the feeling of being at sea.
 In addition, the area offers one of the largest nature reserves in Europe and virtually lock-free boating, which beginners will especially appreciate.

-Salt more precious than gold
+Salt over gold

 One of the most famous salts in the world comes from the Camargue and is a great tip as a souvenir for your family.